kenegozi/kenegozi.github.io/_posts/2006-09-25-using-windows-live-writer-for-the-first-time.markdown

    6:  }
 ```

 A lot better.
-I've added some stuff to my theme's style.css file, like removing padding and marging from <pre> tags, and applying all of Code class attributes to the generated CodeFormatContainer class.
+I've added some stuff to my theme's style.css file, like removing padding and marging from &lt;pre&gt; tags, and applying all of Code class attributes to the generated CodeFormatContainer class.
 I like the line numbering option, too.

 Trying some aspx stuff:

 ```
-   1:  <asp:TextBox runat="Server"></asp:TextBox>
+   1:  &lt;asp:TextBox runat="Server"&gt;&lt;/asp:TextBox&gt;
 ```

 less cool, but still works.